zhf-0/nested-extraction/README.md

 # nested extraction

-The command line tool `nested extraction`, abbreviated as `ne` is orignally designed to extract information from `latex`.
+The command line tool `nested extraction`, abbreviated as `ne` is originally designed to extract information from `latex`.
 But it can also be used to extract any content between any pair of symbols from strings.
 For now, its functionality will only be demonstrated within `latex`.

 Some other command line tools, like`awk`, can also extract content from a pair of symbols, but it is not easy to extract content from nested pari of symbols, which is quite common in `latex`.
 With the help of`ne`,the solution will be much easy and intuitive.